610265158/faceboxes-tensorflow/README.md

 ## introduction

-A tensorflow implement faceboxes, and some changes has been made in RDCL module:
+A tensorflow implement faceboxes.
+And some changes has been made in RDCL module, to achieve a better performance，and runs faster:

    1. input size is 512 (1024 in the paper), then the first conv stride is 2, kernel size 7x7x12.
    2. replace the two maxpoll by conv 3x3 stride 2